 (a) The Electric Service Identifier (ESI ID) must be assigned to a DG Load Profile as per the Load Profiling Guide, Appendix D, Profile Decision Tree; and

-(b) The total out-flow energy value (kWh) will be supplied in the QTY~QD of the PTD~PL loop having a REF~MT of “KHMON” with the REF~JH~I segment on the 867_03, Monthly or Final Usage, and the 867_02, Historical Usage.
-For instances where there has been no out-flow energy, the segment should either be omitted or included and populated with zero.
+(b) The out-flow energy value (kWh) total will be supplied in the QTY~QD of the PTD~PL loop having a REF~MT of “KHMON” that is designated with the REF~JH~I data element on the 867_03, Monthly or Final Usage, and the 867_02, Historical Usage for non-IDR ESI IDs.
+The REF~JH~I data element shall only be used to represent Customers’ Distributed Generation (DG) values.
+For instances where there has been no out-flow energy, the data element should either be omitted or included and populated with zero.
 In the absence of a meter that measures out-flow energy, the REF~JH~I shall not be included on the 867_02 or 867_03 transactions.

 (2) For IDR metering, interval out-flow energy values must be provided in the ERCOT specified file format in accordance with Section 7.15, Advanced Meter Interval Data File Format and Submission.

-7.14.5 Transmittal of Out-flow Energy Data for Settlement Only Distribution Generators
+7.14.5 Transmittal of Customers’ Out-flow Energy Data for Settlement Only Distribution Generators

 (1) All Settlement Only Distribution Generators (SODGs) must have IDR metering and an RID assigned.
 RID data submittal method shall be designated in the document titled “TDSP Read Generation Registration Form” as 867 or .lse.